opendatasoft/ods-documentation/source/creating_content_with_studio/publishing-page.rst

 Publishing a page
 =================

 You need to publish a page to make it available on your portal.
+After publishing, the page will be searchable and accessible to visitors, according to the visibility parameters you applied.
+If the page had already been published, what you publish will replace what was already online.

 .. admonition:: Prerequisites
    :class: important